Black Is King: Development

 Beyoncé had a vision for the story she wanted to tell, and she brought on Blitz Bazawule to assist in writing it, who subsequently produced a storyboard with over 250 frames.
 Co-director Kwasi Fordjour described the excitement of the early development, saying: "Your adrenaline starts to rush and it becomes like, 'OK, what are we going to do, how are we going to do it, where do we start?'
 When you get into the space where you're so interested and enthralled with creating worlds and spaces, it becomes fun, and she makes it fun."
 Beyoncé and Fordjour recruited additional directors to direct some of the music videos in the film; Fordjour explained how they chose a diverse group of directors "who spoke to what we were trying to do" and "whose authenticity is the core of their work".
 Beyoncé held meetings with the additional directors to decide on the general look and feel for each section.
 Beyoncé then held meetings with other members of the crew, focusing on worldbuilding and logistics, as well as to discuss more detailed aspects of the production such as lighting.

 The film was written by Beyoncé, poet Yrsa Daley-Ward, writer Clover Hope and Andrew Morrow.
 The script also incorporates poetry written by Somali-British poet Warsan Shire.

 Bob Iger, Executive Chairman of The Walt Disney Company, handled talks with Beyoncé to release the film on Disney+.
-On June 10, 2020, it was reported that Beyoncé was securing a $100 million deal to work on three films for Disney, with a source telling The Sun: "Beyoncé has become a major player for Disney and is the perfect fit for their brand."
-All of Beyoncé's earnings were used to ensure that they used the best crew and production for the film.